SpeedyZ500/startup/notes.md

-Learned you need to use href = "" to insert hyperlinks need to specify width and height make sure you are copying the image address not a link to the image location use width and height to specify image size or you can use fit and you don't nessisaraly need to specify height I also learned how all the inputs work, will be very useful for my site Use <search> var type for search bar
+Learned you need to use href = "" to insert hyperlinks need to specify width and height make sure you are copying the image address not a link to the image location use width and height to specify image size or you can use fit and you don't nessisarily need to specify height I also learned how all the inputs work, will be very useful for my site Use <search> var type for search bar
 Multiple ways to embed audio